google_counter

 Why TACE Is Effective in Tumors with Arterial Blood Supply

-TACE (Cemoembolization) is especially effective in tumors that receive most of their blood from arteries.
+TACE (Chemoembolization) is especially effective in tumors that receive most of their blood from arteries.
 This is common not only in primary liver cancers but also in certain metastatic lesions, kidney tumors, and even neuroendocrine tumors.
 Because healthy tissues often rely on different vascular systems, TACE can precisely target cancer cells while minimizing collateral damage.

 For this reason, leading medical societies such as the American College of Radiology and the Society of Interventional Radiology recommend TACE as a standard option in selected patients with unresectable or treatment-resistant tumors [2].